Kusunoki no Bannin: Anime film

 An anime film adaptation of the first novel was announced on April 8, 2025.
 The film is produced by A-1 Pictures and Psyde Kick Studio and directed by Tomohiko Itō, with Taku Kishimoto writing the screenplay and Tsubasa Yamaguchi, Akiko Itagaki designing the characters, and Yugo Kanno composing the music.
-It is set to be released in Japan by Aniplex on January 30, 2026.
+It was released in Japan by Aniplex on January 30, 2026.
+The theme song is "Katawara nite Tsukiyo" (傍らにて月夜) performed by Uru.

 Reception

 The first novel has over one million copies in circulation.